bytes0xcr6/SmartContracts/Ethernaut-Challenges/King/README.md

 <h3>To solve the challenge we need to... </h3>

-<p>Create a malicius Smart Contract, where we will set the "fallback function" with a "revert" as default.
+<p>Create a malicious Smart Contract, where we will set the "fallback function" with a "revert" as default.
 We just need to send more "Prize" than the previous King to become the King and to trigger the transfer function from the "King" contract.
-It will never send the ethers to the new King, as the fallback function will keep reverting the transfer.
+It will never send the ethers to the new King address (Malicious contract address), as the fallback function will keep reverting the transfer.
 So it is GAME OVER!</p>